 Brown Rot, caused by Monilinia spp., is one of the most important diseases in stone fruits worldwide.
 Brown rot can cause blossom wilts and fruit rots in the orchard as well as latent fruit infections leading to post-harvest rot.
 Current control methods rely on scheduled spraying of fungicides.
 However, new pathogen strains resistant to fungicides and the continuing pressure to reduce fungicide use have led to an increase in research into alternative management methods, such as biological control.
 NIAB EMR recently identified two microbes that significantly reduced sporulation of M. laxa under laboratory conditions.
 These two isolates were a bacterial species Bacillus subtilis (B91) and yeast-like fungus Aureobasidium pullulans (Y126), and currently being formulated into commercial products.
-We aim to investigate the potential to use these two novel biocontrol microbes to reduce the latent infection of cherry fruit by M. laxa.
+This project looks at the potential of these two novel biocontrol microbes to reduce M. laxa on cherry in the field.